bookbinder/like-burning-incense/README.md

 I’m a hobbyist so this is probably pretty hacky.
 A few things have made it easier.
 I use the editor Vim.
-If I want to work on, say, the first antiphon and psalm for Tuesday Evening Prayer, Week 3, then I need to open several files: organ scores for the antiphon and psalm, notes file for the antiphon, and text of the psalm for pointing.
+If I want to work on, say, the first antiphon and psalm for Tuesday Evening Prayer, Week 3, then I need to open several files: organ scores for the antiphon and psalm, cantor score for the antiphon, notes file for the antiphon, and text of the psalm for pointing.
 I wrote a function to handle that.
 So I enter `:Lbi C3-Vespers-1` and it opens the necessary files for editing.

 ```
 function!
 Lbi(office)
-    let s:antfile =  "/lbi/week3/".fnameescape(a:office)."-Ant-Organ.ly"
+    let s:antorganfile =  "/lbi/week3/".fnameescape(a:office)."-Ant-Organ.ly"
+    let s:antcantorfile =  " /lbi/week3/".fnameescape(a:office)."-Ant-Cantor.ly"
     let s:psalmfile =  " /lbi/week3/".fnameescape(a:office)."-Psalm-Organ.ly"
     let s:notesfile =  " /lbi/week3/notes/".fnameescape(a:office)."-Ant.ily"
-    execute "args ".s:antfile.s:psalmfile.s:notesfile
+    execute "args ".s:antorganfile.s:antcantorfile.s:psalmfile.s:notesfile
 endfunction
 command! -nargs=1 Lbi call Lbi(<f-args>)
 ```